valkey-io/valkey-doc/topics/search-monitoring.md

 | vector_externing_lru_promote_cnt                               | vector_externing |    Count     | Number of LRU promotions in vector externalization                                                                                                                                |
 | vector_externing_num_lru_entries                               | vector_externing |    Count     | Number of entries in the vector externalizer LRU cache

-## Configurables
+## Configurations

 The search module uses the Valkey configuration mechanism.
-Thus each of the named configuration below can be set on the module load command OR via the `CONFIG SET` command.
+Thus each of the named configuration below can be set on the `MODULE LODEX` command OR via the `CONFIG SET` command.

 | Name           |  Type | Default Value | Description                                            |
 | :-------------------------------------------- | :-----: | :-----------: | :-------------------------------------------------------------------------------------------------------------------------------- |